lemayian23/contextualizer/README.md

 Python version: Use Python 3.11 for compatibility

-API keys: Ensure all required API keys are in .env
+API keys: All API keys are in .env file

 Getting Help
 Check the API Documentation